StableCanvas/comfyui-client/packages/client/README.md

 </details>

-> Since the order of widgets may change at any time, the function from .png to code may be unstable.
-It is recommended to use .json to code
+> Since the order of widgets may change at any time, the function from `.png` to code may be unstable.
+It is recommended to use `.json`(API Format) to code

 ## Roadmap